slowernews/wisdom-tldr/chapters/chapter_1_self.md

 HOWEVER... while routines and habits are important, so is variety and novelty.
 [Balance](#on-balance) it.

 <!--
+A lot of things in life are first-order positive and second-order negative.
+A real advantage is conferred on people who can do things that are first-order negative, second-order positive.

+Each morning he spends a few minutes in silent meditation, then he will focus his intentions on his life vision and the daily tasks he needs to achieve to move closer to that vision, and finally, he will review the elements of his “ethos” or the guiding principles upon which he operates his life.

+> *'Discipline is the power to believe.'*

+What use is it to read [hundreds of books in my life] if I remember so little from them? [...]
+Reading and experience train your model of the world.
+And even if you forget the experience or what you read, its effect on your model of the world persists.

+{{link to planning: habits are plans}}

+Srinivas recommends that you also write 1,000 words every morning before you do anything else.

+The muse doesn’t wait for you.
+You have to constantly romance the muse.

 Focus on Building Systems

 It’s not about working harder to get better results.
 You have only so much energy to apply.
 Pick what matters.
 Eliminate the rest.